Food Nutrition Facts

 • Food nutrition facts would have us use unrefined sea salt and lots of dried and fresh herbs and spices for seasonings.

-• Use only low glycemic, natural sweeteners, like agave syrup, stevia, xylitol or erythritol.
+• Use only low glycemic, natural sweeteners, like coconut sugar, agave syrup, stevia, xylitol or erythritol.

 • Use only whole food, natural (not synthetic) supplements, not in place of food but to supplement your optimum diet.